 Wine allergy can affect anyone

 A recent poll of US wine drinkers by Wine Intelligence suggests that 49% of US adults are regular wine drinkers.
-Whilst we are all familiar with the more common side effects of drinking wine, some may also suffer an allergic reaction.
+This equates to roughly 126.6 million Americans⦠and many glasses of wine!
+Whilst we are all familiar with the more common side effects of drinking wine (or more specifically, the less sought-after side effects of drinking too much wine, such as sickness and dizziness) what is less well-known is that wine can cause an allergic reaction.Â

 What is a wine allergy?